07 December 2016

 New guidance aimed at stopping misleading and confusing pricing tactics used by some retailers has been published today, to help consumers get a fair deal.

 Guidance for Traders on Pricing Practices, by the Chartered Trading Standards Institute (CTSI), replaces the former Department for Business, Innovation and Skills' (BIS) Pricing Practices Guide.
+It has been published on Business Companion in the In-depth Guide 'Price marking of goods for retail sale'.

 There is no change to the legislation and businesses must continue to comply with the legislation as before.
-It has been agreed with the Department for Business, Energy and Industrial Strategy (BEIS) that there should be a lead in period until April 2017 to allow businesses to adjust to the new guidance.
+It has been agreed with the Department for Business, Energy and Industrial Strategy (BEIS) that there should be a lead-in period until April 2017 to allow businesses to adjust to the new guidance.

 The publication of the guidance follows a Which? investigation, a number of complaints from disgruntled shoppers and subsequent super-complaint on misleading pricing practices in the grocery sector.
 Which? had claimed that retailers were misleading and confusing consumers into sales by creating a façade of savings that did not actually exist.